gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 Writing isn't something we just do because we love it (although we do).
 Writing is core to who we are as a project, a company, and a community.

-Writing is core to the success we've enjoyed so far, and it's core to our plans to become the default way to build on the web.
+Writing is core to the success we've enjoyed so far, and it's core to our strategy to become the default way to build on the web.

 ## Principle 1: We write